samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 module.exports = router;
 ```

-If you take a close look to this file now, you will notice that its new version makes your code more configurable by extracting some hard-coded values into `AUTH0_CLIENT_ID`, `AUTH0_DOMAIN`, and `MONGODB_URL`.
-From now on, these values will come from environment variables (`process.env`).
+If you take a close look to this file, you will notice that its new version makes your code more configurable by extracting some hard-coded values into `AUTH0_CLIENT_ID`, `AUTH0_DOMAIN`, and `MONGODB_URL`.
+From now on, these values will come from environment variables (i.e. from the `process.env` object).
 As such, before executing the Express API locally again, you will have to set these three environment variables in your machine:

 ```bash
 export AUTH0_CLIENT_ID=KsX...mBGPy